ko-group/ko-group.github.io/_pages/team.md

 By combining rigorous scientific research and software development experience, I aim to prepare trainees in my group for their career success in industry, academia, and government labs.

-We encourage interested applicants to initiate the application process ([application instructions](https://chemistry.unt.edu/graduate-program/prospective-students/prospective-students-application-process)).
+We encourage interested applicants to contact [Hsin-Yu](mailto:hsin-yu.ko@unt.edu) and initiate the application process ([application instructions](https://chemistry.unt.edu/graduate-program/prospective-students/prospective-students-application-process)).